The Great Branding Disaster

 This is why, as consultants, we do our best to get our clients to allow us to MANAGE their identities.
 Let us handle the cards, the signage, the website, and then we will give you a guidebook as to how to use the logo.
 Pretty simple in concept, but, as we all know, once the controlling body is out of view all hell breaks loose and suddenly the logo changes colors, appears upside down and backwards on stationary, and a new mascot appears that looks remarkably like someone in one of the evil coalitions hand-drawn doodle that was rejected months earlier.
 Revenge is a dish best served cold.

 So, how did this happen in our story?
 It turns out that the original design for the logo that was rejected was created by a local sign company.
 The vehicles that were donated for publicity were given by the brother of the sign guy.
-The sign guy decided to stick his own logo design on the busses despite there being a new and approved version in use.
+The sign guy decided to stick his own logo design on the buses despite there being a new and approved version in use.

 What does it mean?